 - Use VPNs when transacting on public Wi-Fi.

-- Use Incognito mode so that your purchase is not stored locally on your device OR
+- Use Incognito mode so that your purchase is not stored locally on your device

 - Use a Tor Browser to browse completely anonymously